-Free Flow Energy is designing a submersible generator as a separate critical subassembly optimized for MHK conditions and designed to couple with different turbine styles.
-For most existing large electro-mechanical assemblies found in manufacturing, industry, or renewable energy systems (such as wind), the generator is a separate and critical subassembly-not typically designed into the rotating turbine.
-Free Flow Energy is designing and optimizing a generator for use in a range of MHK systems and turbine styles that can be applied by MHK system designers into a complete system including the turbine, ducting, and supporting structure.
-The project brings together experienced motor/generator design professionals with leading U.S. academic researchers in the field of motor/generator design and leading U.S. component suppliers to design a generator specifically for the application and acceleration of current and tidal energy.
+Free Flow Energy designed a submersible generator as a separate critical subassembly optimized for MHK conditions and intended to couple with different turbine styles.
+For most existing large electromechanical assemblies found in manufacturing, industry, or renewable energy systems (such as wind), the generator is a separate and critical subassembly-not typically designed into the rotating turbine.
+Free Flow Energy designed and optimized a generator for use in a range of MHK systems and turbine styles that can be applied by MHK system designers into a complete system, including the turbine, ducting, and supporting structure.
+This project brought together experienced motor/generator design professionals with leading U.S. academic researchers in the field of motor/generator design and leading U.S. component suppliers to design a generator specifically for the application and acceleration of current and tidal energy.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Free Flow Power The Water-To-Wire Project \$1,384,503 FY09 Advanced Louisiana Corporation Water Power FOA
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Free Flow Power The Water-to-Wire Project \$1,384,503 FY09 Advanced Louisiana Corporation Water Power FOA

-The Free Flow Power (FFP) Water-to-Wire aims to evaluate and optimize the performance, environment, and cost factors of FFP hydrokinetic SmarTurbinesTM through design analyses and Mississippi River deployments.
-Specific objectives are (1) Design, fabrication, and testing of a full-scale prototype turbine-Endpoint: functional generating hardware, (2) In-river deployment and testing of the full-scale prototype turbine-Endpoint: test data demonstrating performance, river environment, and resource potential, and (3) Design and analyses for the commercial scale infrastructure and sites-Endpoint: refined cost and design for complete array systems to provide launch point for next level deployments.
-The challenges include, (1) A lack of commercially operating hydrokinetic river systems in existence so uncertainty exists about the equipment performance in a relevant environment, (2) Commercial cost of capital and operation and maintenance for practical systems, and (3) The generation from the available resource that is practically achievable.
-The project results will provide a pathway and supporting data and demonstration results for FFP and all hydrokinetic developers to address the design and cost challenges associated with turbine siting, installation, and maintenance.
+The Free Flow Power (FFP) Water-to-Wire project evaluated and optimized the performance, environment, and cost factors of FFP hydrokinetic SmarTurbinesTM through design analyses and Mississippi River deployments.
+Specific objectives included: (1) design, fabrication, and testing of a full-scale prototype turbine-endpoint: functional generating hardware; (2) in-river deployment and testing of the full-scale prototype turbine-endpoint: test data demonstrating performance, river environment, and resource potential; and (3) design and analyses for the commercial-scale infrastructure and sites-endpoint: refined cost and design for complete array systems to provide launch point for next-level deployments.
+The challenges included: (1) a lack of commercially operating hydrokinetic river systems in existence so uncertainty exists about the equipment performance in a relevant environment; (2) commercial cost of capital and operation and maintenance for practical systems; and (3) the generation from the available resource that is practically achievable.
+The project results provide a pathway and supporting data and demonstration results for FFP and all hydrokinetic developers to address the design and cost challenges associated with turbine siting, installation, and maintenance.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Georgia Tech Research Corporation Assessment of Energy Production Potential from Tidal Streams in the United States \$469,299 FY08 Advanced Water Power Projects FOA Georgia
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Georgia Tech Research Assessment of Energy \$469,299 FY08 Advanced Water Georgia Corporation Production Potential from Tidal Power Projects FOA Streams in the United States

 Georgia Tech Research Corporation has configured an advanced ocean circulation model for simulations of the tidal flows in multiple computation domains comprising the coast of the United States.
-The research program advances the state-of-the-art and market penetration in tidal energy resource assessment by modeling the entire U.S. coastline for tidal current variations, developing numerical simulation, and using spatial analysis tools for use in the critical site selection process for energy converters.
+The research program advances the state-of-the-art and market penetration in tidal energy resource assessment by modeling the entire U.S. coastline for tidal current variations, developing numerical simulation, and using spatial analysis tools for use in the critical site-selection process for energy converters.
 The completed assessment estimates 250 terawatt hours per year, from approximately 50 gigawatts of installed capacity, is technically recoverable from tidal current energy resources.
-The assessment has determined that over 90% of the technically recoverable resource is in Alaska.
+The assessment has determined that more than 90% of the technically recoverable resource is in Alaska.
 The accuracy of the model results have been validated by DOE's Oak Ridge National Laboratory by comparing the model results with measurements for numerous locations.
 The data can be viewed at tidalstreampower.gatech.edu.